Jerald/cmpt489finalreport/index.md

 At that point in time icgrep had no specific support for AVX-512.
 And in fact, many of the operations fell back to incorrectly optimized operations designed for other instruction sets.

 We quickly realized that "improving performance" is no simple task.
 Icgrep, and not to mention LLVM, is an incredibly complex and interconnected piece of technology.
 Simply finding where to begin was a challenge for us at the start.
-But eventually, we did become aquainted with everything and started to make some headway.
+But eventually, we did become acquainted with everything and started to make some headway.

 ### The Real Goals